briankoser/sfc-listeners-guide/episodes/0001-pilot.md

 Ben likes superhero movies and TV shows.

-Saddest moment of the episode: how excited both hosts are about The Hobbit movie
+Saddest moment of the episode: how excited both hosts are about The Hobbit movie.

 Matt vowed to read The Hobbit before the movie comes out.